-With apologies for the blurriness, here is closer look at the lace detail.
-This almost looks more like a needle punched material than the laser cut fabric I mention above.
+With apologies for the blurriness, here is a closer look at the lace detail.
+This almost looks more like a needle-punched material than the laser-cut fabric I mentioned above.

 The coat is said to have a retail price of £2500.
-I presume that reflects the price for the 2014 off-the-rack version of the coat as shown above, it retailed at French boutique Colette for $3580.
+I presume that reflects the price for the 2014 off-the-rack version of the coat as shown above that retailed at French boutique Colette for $3580.

 UPDATE MONDAY P.M.: After receiving several emails and direct messages, it’s clear Kate is *not* wearing the Orla Kiely dress initially shown in the post.

 UPDATE TUESDAY A.M.: In looking more closely at the skirt one can see the pleat pattern is different from the Orla Kiely dress.

 It’s a subtle difference, but as pointed out by Jane in another stellar From Berkshire to Buckingham post, the pleat pattern is different.
 I’m sure this will be another instance where we will see the dress worn at a point in the future and recognized as the frock worn for today’s service.

 UPDATE TUESDAY PM: Anna of My Small Obsessions thinks Kate may have been wearing this dress yesterday, first seen at a 2007 book launch.